isomerpages/imda-codesg/_code-for-fun/Secondary Schools.md

 ![Students coding in class](/images/cff/codeforfun2.jpg)

 From 2023 onwards, the programme is enhanced to include the following:
-* Schools have the option of either the Vendor-run or School-run model:
+* Schools have the option of either the Vendor-run or School-run model:<br>

 ![](/images/cff/vendor%20or%20school%20run%20models%20lower%20res.png)

 * Better integration with schools’ Applied Learning Programmes (ALP) via ALP-theme student projects.